Bite-sized Next.js

 > Roadmap link: https://link.onebitefe.com/r/68zgsv

-Series Course Links
+Series Lecture Links

-> React in Bite-Sized Pieces:https://inf.run/v3XAj
+> React in One Bite:https://inf.run/v3XAj

-TypeScript in Bite-Sized Pieces: https://inf.run/FpLm4
+TypeScript in One Bite: https://inf.run/FpLm4

-Next.js in Bite-Sized Pieces: https://inf.run/v3XAj
+Next.js in One Bite: https://inf.run/v3XAj

-• Bite-sized Next.js | Official Trailer
+• Bite-Sized Next.js | Official Trailer

-15 hours of content covering
+15 hours of content,

-from Page Router to App Router
+covering everything from Page Router to App Router

 💡 What is Page Router?

-A router used until Next.js version 13
+The router used prior to Next.js version 13

 Provides intuitive and stable features